The Right to Breastfeed

 These issues are just a few of dozens of situations when mothers are unnecessarily told to stop breastfeeding, must stop breastfeeding, or else.
 Most of the time, the problems could have been prevented in the first place or treated without using formula or stopping breastfeeding.
 But most of the time, the mothers do not get the help they need.

 I am not saying that breastfeeding will always work, even with the best of help, but a lot more mothers and babies could be doing a lot better.

 If I went through all the situations I hear about on a daily basis, situations where mothers do not have the right to breastfeed even though they made an informed decision to do so, I would be writing something rather longer than War and Peace.
-Even if I just went into details regarding the above mentioned problems, it would take a book – many answers can be found in our information sheets.
+Even if I just went into details regarding the above mentioned problems, it would take a book – many answers can be found in our information sheets or in our blogs.